UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 version control your project
 in a hidden folder called `.git`.
 If you want to know if
-you are working in a Git repo
-using the terminal
-you can use the bash command `ls -a` as you can see in the image.
+you are working in a Git repository using the terminal you can use the bash command `ls -a` as you can see in the image.
 The `-a` flag will include
 into the lists of files displayed on the terminal the hidden folders.
-If `.git` is included
-you are working in a Git repository.
+If the `.git` folder is present you are working in a Git repository.

 Remember to first double check